UBS overhauls structure, offers investors extra cash

 Its shares have risen 46 percent since it announced a restructuring in late 2012, compared with 36 percent at Credit Suisse, which has maintained a focus on investment banking.

-Both Swiss banks have beaten an index of European banks, which rose just over 30 percent in the same period.
+Both Swiss banks have beaten an index of European banks .SX7P, which rose just over 30 percent in the same period.

 (Additional reporting by Joshua Franklin; Editing by Carmel Crimmins, Tom Pfeiffer and Mark Potter)